hprabh/azure-cleanroom-samples/README.md

 With the above steps the consortium creation that drives the creation and execution of the clean room is complete.
 We now proceed to preparing the datasets and making them available in the clean room.

 > [!TIP]
-> The same consortium can be used/reused for executing any/all the sample scenarios.
+> The same consortium can be used/reused for executing any/all the sample demos.
 There is no need to repeat these steps unless the collaborators have changed.

 # Publishing data
 Sensitive data that any of the parties want to bring into the collaboration needs to be encrypted in a manner that ensures the key to decrypt this data will only be released to the clean room environment.